CodewithSuaad/Financial-Risk-Models/README.md

 ## The analytical insight

-The tool demonstrates visually what the regulatory literature argues analytically: the 5% retention requirement introduced post-GFC is a necessary but not sufficient condition for structural safety.
+5% retention requirement introduced post-GFC is a necessary but not sufficient condition for  structural safety.
 At a 25% loss rate, even the minimum compliant structure (5% equity) still transmits $100M of losses into the senior tranche on a $1,000M pool.
 Only a robustly capitalised structure with combined buffers matching or exceeding the loss rate fully protects senior holders — which is precisely why Basel III capital charges and STS transparency requirements were needed alongside the retention rule.

 ---